We're experienced in helping nurse professionals like you keep their nurse's license.

 Being unable to practice nursing safely due to use of drugs, alcohol, or possession of those substances for other than a legitimate purpose is considered under the Florida law a violation of the Nurse Practice Act and can result in disciplinary action taken against a nurse’s license by the Florida Board of Nursing.

 The Florida Board of Nursing was created by the Florida Legislature to assure protection of the public from nurses who do not meet minimum requirements for safe practice.

-For nurses with Florida nursing licenses accused of substance abuse Nurse Practice Act impacts them in four scenarios:
+For nurses with Florida nursing licenses accused of substance abuse, the Nurse Practice Act impacts them in four scenarios: